Jobs in Geospatial – How and why

 This kind of route opens up a whole skill base in survey equipment supply – getting to know surveying methodology, supporting internally the delivery of equipment while engaging with clients, engaging with people on the ground, conducting pre-sales demos and conducting the training once the equipment was hired or bought.

-This is where you’ll mold your skills in building relationships and understanding what clients are looking for, potentially shaping for yourself a future in sales, if you want to be customer facing without dealing with data.
+This is where you’ll mould your skills in building relationships and understanding what clients are looking for, potentially shaping for yourself a future in sales if you want to be customer-facing without dealing with data.

-Applying for jobs is never an easy experience, but there’s a lot of graduate programmes out there; ESRI provides one, as do many civil engineering companies, all of which are great for people fresh out of University, starting their work-life journeys.
+Applying for jobs is never an easy experience, but there are a lot of graduate programmes out there; ESRI provides one, as do many civil engineering companies, all of which are great for people fresh out of University, starting their work-life journeys.
 Gaining knowledge and skills without any experience can be hard, so sometimes following the education route to its furthest field is a good option.
-Consider a masters or even PHD in GIS.
+Consider a master’s or even Ph.D. in GIS.
 You’ll gain the skills, the background and the in-depth knowledge.
 You’ll then be better prepared to put that knowledge to work in asset management, programming and data management, data analysis and beyond.

-You have to love solving problems in this industry, and having curiosity about data and innovation is bundled in that joy of the job.
-Solving problems, chasing your curiosity to wherever it may lead – it can be incredibly gratifying.
+You have to love solving problems in this industry, and having curiosity about data and innovation is bundled into that joy of the job.
+Solving problems, and chasing your curiosity wherever it may lead – can be incredibly gratifying.
 The critical thinking that is required and crafted is why so many in the industry are proud to sport an eye for accuracy.

 GIS demands its professionals to be multi-tasking, multi-disciplinary, and cool under pressure.
 Any instinctive propensity you might have or initial experience will be evolved and perfected throughout your career.

-In the past, the industry has had the feeling of being fairly closed, or inward looking.
-Now, because of the way that mapping and relevant technology underpins a lot of digital transformation within different sectors, people are more familiar and engaged with the concept; whether that’s mapping itself, or AR, VR, or various systems.
-The opportunities are inumerable.
-If you enter this industry you can contribute to and be part of so many different age old sectors as well as emerging fields.
-There’s more degree courses than ever, more graduate opportunities, more jobs.
+In the past, the industry has had the feeling of being fairly closed, or inward-looking.
+Now, because of the way that mapping and relevant technology underpins a lot of digital transformation within different sectors, people are more familiar and engaged with the concept; whether that’s mapping itself, AR, VR, or various systems.
+The opportunities are innumerable.
+If you enter this industry you can contribute to and be part of so many different age-old sectors as well as emerging fields.
+There are more degree courses than ever, more graduate opportunities, and more jobs.